stake-house/DecentralizedGraffitiDrawing/README.md

 ### Usage
 Check out `./drawer -help` for available parameters.
 You need to specify your client because they each expect the graffiti file to be in a specific format. \
-Example: `drawer -network pyrmont -consensus_client=lighthouse -out-file /mnt/ssd/lighthouse/graffiti.txt -input-url=../rocketpool/graffiti.json`
+Example: `drawer -network mainnet -consensus_client=lighthouse -out-file /mnt/ssd/lighthouse/graffiti.txt -input-url=../rocketpool/graffiti.json`

 Lighthouse, Teku and Prysm read the generated graffiti from a file.
 Nimbus gets updated [via REST API](https://nimbus.guide/rest-api.html#set-graffiti-string).\